launchwonder/launchwonder.github.io/courses/_algebra/unit05.md

 ![line of best fit](/images/burgerville-residuals.png) *Desmos can display residuals when calculating a linear regression.
 For example, in the graph above (which can be accessed [here](https://www.desmos.com/calculator/ep8zzjxobv)), the green dots are actual values and the blue dots are residuals.
 Their distance above or below the $x$ axis represents how far away the data point is from the line of best fit.*

+##### Lurking variable

+An extraneous or unknown variable that influences the variable or variables under investigation.

 ##### Slope